Automatic Generation of Chinese Short Product Titles for Mobile Display: Data Collection

 The dataset consists of 6,481,623 pairs of original and short product titles, which is the largest short text summarization dataset to date.
 We call it large extractive summary dataset for E-commerce (LESD4EC), whose statistics is shown in \tabref{tab:data}.
-We believe this dataset will contribute to the future research of short text summarization\footnote{The dataset will be published after the paper is accepted.
+We believe this dataset will contribute to the future research of short text summarization\footnote{The data can be found at \url{https://github.com/pangolulu/product-short-title}.
 Notice all the original data can be crawled online.}.